hydroflame521/StateFarmClient/README.md

 - If using a mouse, click the `v` key to enable & disable aimbot.

 ### ESP
-With a donned name `wall hacks`, these cheats allow you to see players through walls.<br>
+Being also named `wall hacks`, these cheats allow you to see players through walls.<br>
 To configure ESP, open the `Render` tab.

 - To see eggs through walls with **boxes**, enable `PlayerESP`.